heathack-org/HeatHack-Guide/intro.md

 Welcome to the HeatHack programme for UK community building operators.
 This is the "Guide Book" for participating venues.
 It explains the programme and provides links to all publicly available materials for it.

 We are always learning from our venues doing our best to respond to their needs.
 Please tell us what we should add.

-This project was supported by the Royal Academy of Engineering under the Ingenious Awards programme.
-We are grateful for their support.
+You can help us by telling us how we benefit you - we need to know this to convince anyone we are worth funding.

 :::
 :::{grid-item}